Backpacking Thailand might be one of the best experiences of your life! Seriously, it was for me!

 Koh Phangan is one places you shouldn’t miss out on when backpacking Thailand.
 The island is famous for its monthly Full Moon Party, a massive party on the beach that attracts tens of thousands of people every single month.

-Deck yourself out in UV glow paint and sip on buckets as you watch the sun come up over the horizon with various techno, house, and EDM beats blasting from the beach clubs and bars.
+Deck yourself out in UV glow paint and sip on buckets at the Full Moon Party as you watch the sun come up over the horizon with various techno, house, and EDM beats blasting from the beach clubs and bars.
 If it’s not full moon time when you visit don’t worry as there are lots of amazing parties on all month.

 Koh Phangan still has a lot to offer and should be in your Thailand itinerary even if you don’t want to party.
 There’s many yoga retreats as well as a massive national park called Than Sadet Ko Phagnan National Park, with numerous waterfalls, secluded beaches, and gorgeous hiking opportunities that you shouldn’t miss out on if you’re visiting the island.